Community Cupboard Hours of Operation:

 Each household may come once a calendar month.
 Everyone living in the home is considered one household.

 We offer Scholastic Books free, for the children in your family.
-They are for your children to read and enjoy.
+They are for your children to read and to keep.

 Pantry options are based on availability and change daily.